Kingpin-Apps/swift-cardano-utils/Sources/CardanoCLITools/CardanoCLITools.docc/CardanoCLI.md

 ## Configuration

-The CardanoCLI requires a ``Configuration`` object that specifies paths to binaries and network settings:
+The CardanoCLI requires a ``CardanoCLIToolsConfig`` object that specifies paths to binaries and network settings:

 ### Basic Configuration